hyperledger-labs/private-data-objects/docker/README.md

 This directory contains configurations to run PDO with docker and docker-compose.
 This allows you to develop easily on non-ubuntu 18.04/20.04 machines without "polluting" your install.
-Additionally, it also enables easy end-to-end setups with a local CCF ledger and automated end-to-end tests.
+Additionally, it also enables easy end-to-end setups with a local ledger and automated end-to-end tests.

 # Preparation